About

 Founder & President

-J is a high school student with a love for all things humanities, especially history and reading.
+Jenna is a high school student with a love for all things humanities, especially history and reading.
 An avid memoir and historical fiction enthusiast, she champions blending history with accessibility, which became the true driver for forming Diaspora.
 Her research and history-related interests center on Southeast Asia, with a particular focus on the Vietnam War, Singapore’s colonial history, and the Khmer Rouge.
 When not writing, she is probably dancing, baking, or convincing her mom to foster a cat.
 Through Diaspora Journals, she hopes that young writers will be inspired to share and consume new stories.

-M was born in South Korea and moved to Beijing at the age of two, where she has lived ever since.
+Mina was born in South Korea and moved to Beijing at the age of two, where she has lived ever since.
 She is currently a high school student at an international school in Beijing, shaped by a cross-cultural upbringing that sparked her interest in cultural and social issues across East Asia and beyond.
 At school, she serves as a leader of the Magazine & Newspaper Club and is an active member of the Student Ambassador Club.
 She also participates in an ecosystem protection club and volunteers with organizations supporting children facing illness.
 As an editor for East Asia Magazine, M is particularly interested in exploring how contemporary art reflects cultural identity and social change in the region.
 She hopes to use her editorial work to highlight diverse perspectives and encourage meaningful dialogue through student journalism.